-During the revaluations exercise the valuer found no other fundamental trends that would affect the remaining assets not revalued during 2018/19.
-However it is recognised that there are major project in the pipeline that have a potential to affect future valuations but these projects are currently in their early stages.
+During the revaluations exercise the valuer found no other fundamental trends that would affect the remaining assets not revalued during 2019/20.
+However it is recognised that there are major projects in the pipeline that have a potential to affect future valuations but these projects are currently in their early stages.